Explore love, desire, and violence in literature and culture from the classical world to the present.

-1. to explore the representations of love, sex, violence, and the models of masculinity and femininity in Roman poetry
+1. Explore the representations of love, sex, violence, and the models of masculinity and femininity in Roman poetry

-2. to identify genre and intended readership in Roman poetry, and to understand how they shape poetic content
+2. Identify genre and intended readership in Roman poetry, and to understand how they shape poetic content

-3. to encourage creative thinking about how the themes and characters in Roman poetry remain relevant in the modern world
+3. Encourage creative thinking about how the themes, persons, and problems in Roman poetry remain relevant in the modern world

 AMOR resident students live in St. Ann Living-learning Center: